Glebberr/GlebPhaintzkiProject/react-project/README.md

 Project:
 -
 Sugar&Spice
--

 Description:
 -
 Sugar&Spice is a web-based application developed using React.
 It simplifies the process of finding quick and delicious recipes for bakers by using an easy, user-friendly card-like format.
 The project focuses on enhancing user engagement and interaction, catering to different user levels: normal users, business users, and admin users.

 Usage:
 -
-Sugar&Spice offers various features for different user levels:
+Sugar&Spice allows users to create, view, and manage business cards. here are the key features for each user level:

 Normal User:
 -